Why We Want What We Can’t Have: The Neuroscience of Unattainable Desire

 The Relationship Version of This Pattern

-In my work with individuals navigating attachment, the most common version of this dynamic involves sustained attraction to partners who give intermittent reinforcement.
+In my work with individuals navigating understanding the neuroscience of attachment styles, the most common version of this dynamic involves sustained attraction to partners who give intermittent reinforcement.
 Enough warmth to maintain hope.
 Enough withdrawal to keep the dopamine system searching.
 The hot-and-cold pattern is, neurochemically, the most addictive reinforcement schedule that exists.

 What I observe repeatedly is that these clients are not addicted to the person.
 They are addicted to the neurochemical state the uncertainty produces.
 When a consistently available partner enters the picture, the dopamine system registers them as low-value precisely because they are not triggering the scarcity signal.
 The available person feels “boring.”
 The unavailable person feels “magnetic.”
 Neither feeling is about the actual human involved — both are dopamine’s evaluation of reward probability.